Somainer/lisa-lang/README.md

 If you want to refer to a value dynamically, use `dynamic-resolve` macro which only works inside macros.
 This macro will lookup through calling chain to resolve the symbol in dynamic scope.
-Since code is data in Lisa, you can generate code by quote and unquote or returning an list.
+Since code is data in Lisa, you can generate code by quote and unquote or returning a list.
 To quote an expression, use syntax sugar `'<expression>`. `~<expression>` is the syntax sugar for unquoting an expression.

 ```scheme